Air Travel Tips for families traveling with the diabetes dragon

 For more information on travelling with liquids and gels, including how to present these items for screening, see the Canadian Air Transport Security Authority (CATSA) website’s article Liquids, Non-solid Food and Personal Items.

-For information on travel from and within other countries, please consult your local air transport authority.
+For information on travel from and within other countries, please consult the local air transport authority.

 Your Rights at Checkpoints